HauDang/Fracture-MATLAB/README.md

-# Compute the stress intensity fractors
+# Compute the stress intensity factors

 This code implements the first example of the published paper: